RoyElkabetz/Sentiment-Classification-of-Machine-Summarized-Text/README.md

 - [ ] arrange excisting code into .py and .ipynb files
 - [ ] loose the older .ipynb summarizer pipline
 - [ ] give links to CSV dataset files from Drive
+- [ ] make the presentation in english and hebrew and upload to youtube

 ## Report:
 - [ ] write down a project report (up to 8 pages):